sagesolar/Corpus-of-Taylor-Swift/README.md

 ### PrevalentVerb / Adjective / Noun

-The most common verb, adjective and noun that occur in a song.
-This can be seen as giving the song a (likely) unique three-word codes.
+These columns list the most common verb, adjective and noun that occur in a song.
+This can be seen as giving the song a (likely) unique three-word code.
 For example, the song 'Out Of The Woods' on the album '1989' has the following prevalent verb / adjective / noun combination:

 [ `remember`, `clear`, `woods` ]

 > [!NOTE]
-> In an effort to increase the interest of these prevalent word lists, and to not inundate them with very common words, the top 100 words of the OEC have been filtered out of this part of CoTS.
-As ever, the homographic nature of English means that some of the chosen words might not be used as their assigned PoS in this part of CoTS, so these three words are provided more for fun.
+> In an effort to increase the interest of these prevalent word columns, and to not inundate them with very common words, the top 100 words of the OEC have been filtered out from the columns.
+As ever, the homographic nature of English means that some of the matched words might not be used in a song as their PoS categorisation in these columns, so words in these columns are to be taken with a pinch of salt.

 ### Lines